 Michener notes that “some degree of evil smell” is characteristic of skunk cabbage’s relatives, which include philodendrons.
 Most members of the family are tropical; skunk cabbage isn’t, but it creates its own warm environment with its internal chemical space heater.

 What to look for?
 Mottled maroons, greens, and yellows; twisted spirals; and pointed and flat tops, typically in marshy, boggy, and wetland areas.
-We like to look for them in places where a boardwalk keeps the environment pristine and
+We like to look for them in places where a boardwalk keeps the environment pristine and feet dry.

 NAP’s Gajewski suggests looking along the river at the northern end of Argo Nature Area, in Barton Nature Area, and in Gallup Park, as well the ravine at the center of Kuebler Langford Nature Area and the Forest Nature Area at the southern end of Parker Mill Park.
 We have also found cabbage along the path in Furstenberg Nature Area, adjacent to Gallup’s parking lot off Fuller Rd.